-We are proudly Australian designed and produced, we want to show the fashion industry that with the advancements of technology and automation, it is possible to manufacture within Australia and still be competitive.
+We are proudly Australian designed and produced, we want to show the fashion industry that it is possible (and beneficial) to manufacture within Australia and still be competitive.
 This is our way of giving back to our community.

 ARA Experience is currently based out of Penny and Matt’s garage which has been transformed into Penny’s private sewing studio.
 This space is used by Penny to do everything: from designing your dresses, cutting the fabrics, and sewing your dream dress together.
 You could say that this is exactly where the magic happens.

 Penny has always been interested in couture ever since she was given her first Barbie Doll.
 Fast forward to her years in high school and this is where she truly finds her love for fashion and sewing.
 Penny is qualified in Fashion Design and Sewing and created a 6-piece couture collection as her graduate collection.
 While her sewing skills are advanced, one area that she requires further training on is patternmaking and fit.
 This is why we have brought on a professional patternmaker as our fashion mentor to assist Penny with all of ARA’s patternmaking needs.
 Penny’s mentor has over 20 years’ experience in dressmaking and currently teaches future fashion designers of South Australia.

 We can assure that all of our wedding gowns are made with extreme precision and finished to couture standard.

 ETHICS + SUSTAINABILITY